Rochester and State Line Railroad: Rolling stock

 At the inception of operations, the R&SL had two locomotives, purchased from Brooks Locomotive Works in 1873.
 The two brightly decorated 4-4-0 engines weighed some thirty tons each and were named the "Rochester" and the "Salamanca."
-Additionally, the company utilized twenty-five flatcars, a boxcar, a baggage car, and two passenger cars.
+Additionally, the company utilized 25 flatcars, a boxcar, a baggage car, and two passenger cars.

 All subsequent locomotives were named in honor of company founders and management.
 They, too, were Brooks 4-4-0 engines and were kept looking sharp.
 The company acquired Numbers 3 and 4 in 1876, Number 5 in 1877, and 6 through 11 in the following year.

 Matters were different in the end.
-When the R&SL was folded up and sold off, it had eleven deteriorated locomotives, two hundred sixty-eight tired cars, and shops that were barely usable.
+When the R&SL was folded up and sold off, it had 11 deteriorated locomotives, 268 tired cars, and shops that were barely usable.
 The trackage was worn, and the bridges were not much better.

 Accidents

 Only paper railroads never have accidents, and the Rochester and State Line Railroad was no paper tiger.
 Some of the accident accounts surviving to this day leave much unsaid, such as the 13 June 1878 report that Locomotive No 7 ran over two cows between Salamanca and Gainesville on its very first trip.
 Others are frighteningly graphic (by today's tame standards) and could have been taken from cheap Hollywood scripts.
 Case in point: on or about 29 January 1879, Train number two departed Salamanca headed for Ellicottville when its encounter with a washout tossed the locomotive into the water.
 The fireman managed to escape the wreckage, but the engineer was caught by one foot and trapped between the reversing lever and the firebox.
 He desperately struggled to keep his head above water and avoid a hot stream coming from a burst pipe in the cab.
 The water had risen to his chin when he was rescued hours later.

-In another story that might have come from the Keystone Kops, had it not taken the ex-cop's life, a policeman-turned-brakeman fell off a train in 1879 and was found only after the crew discovered him missing and went back along the line to find him.
+In another story, a policeman-turned-brakeman fell off a train in 1879 and was found only after the crew discovered him missing and went back along the line to find him.
 1879 proved a costly year for three carriage riders in Mumford who strayed in front of an on-coming train at the Brown Cut, west of the hamlet.
 The carriage driver claimed not to have seen the train until too late; when he whipped the horse ahead to avoid it, the horse cleared the tracks but the carriage did not.
 He suffered a serious injury; one young woman was caught on the pilot and carried halfway to the Spring Creek bridge before the train stopped.
 She survived, essentially uninjured.
 The second young woman was thrown seven yards by the impact of the 20-mile-an-hour train and died in minutes from massive head trauma.